aMIrmxc/kara-code/.kilocode/rules/about-this-project.md

 ## Project Description

 Kara Code is a web development services website built with modern technologies.
 The site showcases web development services.
 The main focus of our website is Web Development Services, where customers can order the website they want from us.
+A team of expert programmers is waiting to receive programming orders from customers, including website design, backend development, and mobile and desktop application development. this web service platform is base on iran market and clients are iranian that speak farsi.

 ## Technologies Used